yoyoberenguer/Water-Ripple-Effect/README.md

 ## New version
 ```
-Install the program using RippleEffect.exe
+Install the program using setup_RippleEffect.exe
 Move your mouse cursor to create wavelets and sound effects.
 ```